 4 – Never think about the other 20 unless you are through with top 5

-Now I am pretty sure that this alone won’t make you a millionaire or billionaire like Warren Buffett.
+Now I am pretty sure that this alone won’t make you a billionaire like Warren Buffett.

 But doing this exercise will sort out your priorities.
 Eliminating the non-essential goals of life is one of the best ways to make your life easier and less stressful.